 Birmingham City University have a commitment to provide accessible web content.
 To ensure that we are making our existing content accessible and that all new content works for as many users as possible we have a roadmap in place that will allow us to continually improve our website.
-We aim to complete the following by September 2021:
+We are currently working on the following:

 - The WebCorp tools are currently undergoing major revisions.
 May parts of the site which are causing the issues above will be retired.
 The new design will be adapted to correct the accessibility issues.

 Content not within the scope of the regulations